StromCinema/strom-cinema/README.md

 left off instead of starting over.

 2026-06-28 NEW: Movie Editing & Poster ManagementMovies in your local library can now be manually edited directly from the UI.
+What you can do:- Rename any movie title with a local override- Replace the poster with a custom image via URL or file upload Browse and select from all available TMDB posters for a title, sorted by language and community rating - Reset any movie back to its original TMDB metadata at any time

 2026-06-25 Fix: Added a ConnectionGate handshake process to improve Android TV client initialization and backend connectivity.